Managing Data Consistency with ACE

 ACE Deployment Considerations

-ACE is very efficient when it comes to comparing tables.
-It first looks at table sizes, and then based on the specified runtime options, splits the task into multiple processes and executes them in parallel.
-How fast it executes a table-diff command depends on the:
+ACE is very efficient when it comes to comparing tables, and uses a lot of optimisations to speed up the process.
+However, it is important to consider certain factors that can affect the runtime of a table-diff command.
+ACE first looks at table sizes, and then based on the specified runtime options, splits up the task into multiple processes and executes them in parallel.
+Each multiprocessing worker initially computes a hash of the data block, and if it finds there is a hash mismatch, attempts to fetch those records to generate a report.
+How fast it can execute a table-diff command depends on the:

 ACE uses the cluster definition JSON file (opens in a new tab) to connect to nodes and execute SQL statements.
-It does not use native connection pooling except when initialising a database connection before forking a process.
-This is because psycopg connections are not process-safe.
-Therefore, it might be desirable to set up a connection pooler like pgBouncer or pgCat separately and point to that in the cluster JSON file for faster runtime performance.
+It might even be desirable to set up a connection pooler like pgBouncer or pgCat separately and point to that in the cluster JSON file for faster runtime performance.

-ACE cannot be used on a table without a primary key, because primary keys are the basis for range partitioning, hash calculation and several other critical functions in ACE.
+• ACE cannot be used on a table without a primary key, because primary keys are the basis for range partitioning, hash calculations, and other critical functions in ACE.